Parallaxer/Parallaxer/README.md

 and eventually arrive at your destination.
 Along the way, you'll pass by various landmarks that you've seen dozens of times before, which give you a sense of how close you are to your destination.

-If you were to model your commute as a parallax transform, then its interval might be between 0 and 20 miles, or however far your commute is.
+If you were to model your commute as a parallax transform, then its interval might be from 0 miles to 20 miles, or however far your commute is.
 The transform's unit position would indicate how far you've gone at a particular point along the interval.
 Each landmark along your commute would be represented by a different unit position along the interval.